PaddlePaddle/Paddle.js/packages/paddlejs-converter/README.md

 [中文版](./README_cn.md)
 # paddlejs-converter

-paddlejs-converter is a model transformation tool suitable for paddlejs.
-Its function is to convert paddlepadle model (or fluid model) to Paddle.js model.
-This browser friendly format is used for loading to predict in browser and other environments by Paddle.js.
-In addition, paddlejs-converter also provides powerful model optimization capabilities to help developers optimize model structure and improve runtime performance.
+paddlejs-converter is a model transformation tool for Paddle.js.
+Its role is to convert PaddlePaddle models (also known as fluid models) into a browser-friendly format that Paddle.js can use to load and predict usage in browsers as well as other environments.
+In addition, paddlejs-converter provides powerful model optimization capabilities to help developers optimize the model structure and improve runtime performance.

 ## 1. Tutorial

 ### 1.1.
 Environment Construction
 #### Python Version
 Confirm whether the python environment and version of the running platform meet the requirements.
-If Python 3 is used, you may need to change the `python3` in subsequent commands to `python3`:
+If Python 3 is used, you may need to change the `python` in subsequent commands to `python3`:
 - Python3： 3.5.1+ / 3.6 / 3.7
 - Python2： 2.7.15+